havocp/xsbt-wiki/Commands.md

 * The syntax used by the user to invoke the command, including:
     * Tab completion for the syntax
-    * The parser to turn the syntax into an appropriate data structure
+    * The parser to turn input into an appropriate data structure
-* The action to perform using the parsed data structure, including the build `State` before and after the command runs
+* The action to perform using the parsed data structure.
+This action transforms the build `State`.
 * Help provided to the user

 In sbt, the syntax part, including tab completion, is specified with parser combinators.
-If you are familiar with the parser combinators in Scala's standard library, these will look familiar.
+If you are familiar with the parser combinators in Scala's standard library, these are very similar.
 The action part is a function `(State, T) => State`, where `T` is the data structure produced by the parser.
 `State` provides access to the build state, such as all registered `Command`s, the remaining commands to execute, and all project-related information.
 Finally, basic help information may be provided that is used by the `help` command to display command help.